connectrpc/connect-query-es/README.md

 The `useInfiniteQuery` is a wrapper around TanStack Query's [`useInfiniteQuery`](https://tanstack.com/query/v5/docs/react/reference/useInfiniteQuery) hook, but it's preconfigured with the correct `queryKey` and `queryFn` for the given method.

 There are some required options for `useInfiniteQuery`, primarily `pageParamKey` and `getNextPageParam`.
-These are required because Connect-React-Query doesn't know how to paginate your data.
+These are required because Connect-Query doesn't know how to paginate your data.
 You must provide a mapping from the output of the previous page and getting the next page.
-All other options passed to `useInfiniteQuery` will be merged with the options that Connect-React-Query provides to @tanstack/react-query.
+All other options passed to `useInfiniteQuery` will be merged with the options that Connect-Query provides to @tanstack/react-query.
 This means that you can pass any additional options that TanStack Query supports.

 ### `useSuspenseInfiniteQuery`